taco0cat/python-projects/README.md

 ## 01 - Encryption / Decryption using a Caesar Cipher

 ### What is a a Caesar Cipher?
-It's a type of substitution cipher \
+It's a type of substitution cipher. \
 Each letter is shifted a certain number of places down or up the alphabet.

 ### Is it safe and how do you crack it?